webxos/macroslow/8BIM/SAFETY/8BIM_Design_Guide_page_3.markdown

 ## Page 3: Advanced Safety Planning with Multi-Agent Coordination

-Building on the foundation of safety planning introduced in Page 2, this section delves into advanced techniques for orchestrating complex safety workflows using **MACROSLOW’s 8BIM Design Framework** within the **PROJECT DUNES 2048-AES ecosystem**.
+Building on the foundation of safety planning introduced in Page 2, this section delves into advanced techniques for orchestrating complex safety workflows using **MACROSLOW’s 8BIM Design Framework**.
 By leveraging **multi-agent coordination**, **quantum-enhanced decision-making**, and **NVIDIA CUDA-accelerated hardware**, 8BIM digital twins enable construction sites to manage dynamic safety scenarios with unprecedented precision.
 This page focuses on how the **Model Context Protocol (MCP)**, **Markdown as Medium Language (MAML)**, and specialized agents like **BELUGA** and **Sakina** coordinate safety tasks, integrating IoT sensor data and quantum-verified workflows to ensure worker safety and site security.
 Optimized for NVIDIA’s Jetson Orin and A100/H100 GPUs, these tools deliver real-time, scalable, and secure safety planning for construction projects of all sizes.

 ### The Power of Multi-Agent Coordination in 8BIM Safety Planning